ai-mbl/tracking/README.md

     ```
     to set up the environment for this exercise.
 This will take a few minutes.

-2. Run
-    ```
-    jupyter lab
-    ```
-    , double-click on the `exercise.ipynb` files and follow the instructions in the notebook.

-    Alternatively, open `exercise.ipynb` in VSCode with the jupyter extension and the `09-tracking` environment activated.
+2. Open `exercise.ipynb` in VSCode with the jupyter extension and select the `09-tracking` kernel.

 ## Overview: Tracking by detection with an integer linear program (ILP)